HorizonRDK/tros_en/docs/FAQs/applications_and_examples.md

 After installing tros.b, log in to the system and use the command `apt show tros` to check the tros.b version.

-For version 2.x (taking 2.0.0 version as an example), the tros.b information is as follows:
+Taking 2.0.0 version as an example, the tros.b information is as follows:

 ```shell
 root@ubuntu:~# apt show tros